FaultyPine/tiny_engine/README.md

 ## Part Of The Pack

-1. Of the goals for milestone 2 you set in your main project milestone 1, what were you able to accomplish?
+1. Of the goals for milestone 3 you set in your main project milestone 2, what were you able to accomplish?
 Do a brief tour of what you accomplished in the past week.
 It's a good idea to have your goals list open, switching back and forth in the screen recording.
 2. What snags are you running into?
 Describe any problems you are having, or expect to be having in the near future.
 Goal-setting for milestone
-3. Goal-setting for milestone 3.
-What are the goals that you feel must get done for milestone 2, and what goals do you hope to get also get done?
+3. Goal-setting for milestone 4.
+What are the goals that you feel must get done for milestone 3, and what goals do you hope to get also get done?

-### MVP

 #### Milestone 1
 - ~~Display graphics onscreen~~